-Obesity is a common problem among cats and the added stresses can lead to an increased risk of diabetes, arthritis, cancer, joint pain, and liver problems.
-Overfeeding plays a large role in many cases of obesity.
+Extra weight on a cat can lead to an increased risk of diabetes, arthritis, cancer, joint pain, and liver problems.
 Obesity generally develops when calorie intake exceeds your cat’s energy requirements.
-Speak with your vet about your cat’s ideal weight and recommended calorie intake so he/she can recommend a suitable food choice and provide instruction on how much should be given.
-Always consult your vet before starting your cat on a diet or exercise regimen.
+Speak to your vet about your cat’s ideal weight and recommended calorie intake.
+He or she will be able to recommend a suitable food brand and amount for your pet.
+Always consult your vet before starting your cat on a new diet or exercise regimen.

 Female cats should be spayed and male cats should be neutered by the time they are six months old.
-Spaying or neutering your cat not only reduces the number of unwanted litters, it also provides several health benefits.
+Spaying or neutering your cat not only reduces the number of unwanted litters, but also provides several health benefits for your pet.
 Spaying female cats helps prevent uterine infections and breast cancer, and prevents them from going into heat.
-Neutering male cats will decrease the urge to roam away from home to mate, prevent “spraying” to mark territory, and cut down on fighting between males.
-Contrary to popular belief, spaying and neutering will not make your cat become overweight.
-Getting your cat spayed or neutered also helps cut down on the overpopulation of cats in shelters.
+Neutering male cats will decrease their urge to roam away from home, prevent them from “spraying” to mark territory, and decrease their tendency to fight other males.

-Cats need to scratch things because it helps to shed their old outer nail and expose the smooth claws underneath.
-Providing your cat with a sturdy scratching post will help keep his/her nails healthy while protecting your furniture and other belongings.
-Sprinkling your scratching post with catnip once or twice a month will help keep your cat interested in the post.
+Believe it or not, cats scratch for their health.
+Scratching helps them shed their old outer nail and expose the smooth, new claws underneath.
+Providing your cat with a sturdy scratching post will help keep his or her nails healthy while protecting your furniture.
+Spritz or sprinkle catnip on your scratching post once or twice a month to help keep your cat interested in the post.

-Some cat owners prefer to trim their cat’s nails on a regular basis.
-To trim the nail, apply gentle pressure to the top of the foot to expose your cat’s claws and use high-quality nail scissors to trim only the white tip of each nail (avoid the pink area, as this is actually the nerve that runs through the nail).
+Some cat owners prefer to trim their cat’s nails on a regular basis to reduce scratching.
+To trim the nail, apply gentle pressure to the top of the foot to expose your cat’s claws and use high-quality nail scissors to trim only the white tip of each nail.
+Avoid clipping the pink area, as this is actually the nerve that runs through the nail.